Plaintiff who sued Gwyneth Paltrow could owe big bucks in legal fees

 "Utah is different from other jurisdictions, where the prevailing party gets certain costs paid by the other side, but not their attorneys fees," Jessica Corpuz, a shareholder in the litigation department at Weintraub Tobin in Los Angeles, California, told CBS MoneyWatch.
 "If you win a lawsuit, you get reimbursement of certain statutory fees, but generally you have to pay own attorneys fees."

-The case's judge, not the jury, will decide if Sanderson's lawsuit was filed in bad faith and he is therefore responsible for covering Paltrow's legal fees, which are likely extensive.
+The judge, not the jury, will decide if Sanderson's lawsuit was filed in bad faith and if he is responsible for covering Paltrow's legal fees, which are likely extensive.

 "The jury determined she won the case, but that doesn't mean he necessarily filed in bad faith," Corpuz said.
 "She now has the burden to prove that he filed this in bad faith — that he knew he didn't have any grounds, that it was frivolous."

-Corpuz suspects that Sanderson initially sued Paltrow with the expectation that she would quickly capitulate.
+Corpuz speculated that Sanderson initially sued Paltrow in hopes she would quickly capitulate.
 "He saw a high-value dollar mark and filed the case thinking she would pay the money to make it go away," Corpuz added.

 Paltrow, for her part said in a statement after the verdict that she went on trial because "I felt that acquiescing to a false claim compromised my integrity."

-Next, Paltrow's legal team will submit a detailed account of time spent on the case to determine the total cost of her defense.

-Salt Lake City, Utah, attorney David Cutt of Cutt, Kendell & Olson wouldn't be surprised if her defense cost $1 million.

-"Paltrow's attorneys have probably billed between $800,000 and $1,000,000 in fees, but that is purely my estimation," he told CBS MoneyWatch.
-"So, Sanderson could be looking at a very significant judgment.
+"Paltrow's attorneys have probably billed between $800,000 and $1,000,000 in fees, but that is purely my estimation," said Salt Lake City, Utah, attorney David Cutt of Cutt, Kendell & Olson.
+"So Sanderson could be looking at a very significant judgment.
 The jury apparently realized that the whole thing was a sham."

 Liability protection